 As well as telling us what we are feeling, the people sitting in the peanut gallery might also tell us what we should be feeling.
 Again, don’t allow it.
 If a well-meaning soul tells you:

-‘Come on, it’s not that bad!’ tell them you can decide for yourself how bad it is!
+‘Come on, it’s not that bad!’ tell them, “I can decide for myself how bad it is!

 ‘This shouldn’t be hurting you so much.’
 The fact is, it does hurt.
 Say so.

 ‘You’re making a mountain out of a molehill.’
 That’s for you to decide, not them.

 ‘It’s not like it is a real problem.’
 Let the person know that minimising what you are feeling won’t help, and you don’t need comments from the peanut gallery.

 The same goes for us.
 Let’s avoid telling someone what feelings they might having, such as:

 If you’re a parent reading this, assist children to find the right word without telling them what they’re feeling by asking them:

 ‘Is it possible that you feel frustrated because the dog keeps bowling you over?’

 ‘Do you feel irritated because you can’t find any Easter eggs? ’